informalsystems/mysticeti-spec/README.md

 production-level usage of the protocol.
 It can be a valuable artifact if you are trying to learn it.

+Check out the blog post we wrote about this work: [Understanding Mysticeti Consensus with Quint](https://informal.systems/blog/understanding-mysticeti-consensus-with-quint-2025).

 ## Files

 Main files: